kl2806/devfest-data-science-track/level_1.md

 |  5  | 10  | 15  |

-CSV files are one of the most commonly-used data formats by data science tools today.
+CSV files are one of the most commonly-used data formats by data science tools today and we can easily access data contained within a CSV file from Python.
 Let's get started writing out our CSV file!

     csv_file = open('weather_data.csv', 'w')